srl-labs/learn-srlinux/docs/ndk/guide/agent.md

 As was explained in the [NDK Architecture](architecture.md) section, an agent[^1] is a custom software that can extend SR Linux capabilities by running alongside SR Linux native applications and performing some user-defined tasks.

-To deeply integrate with the rest of the SR Linux architecture the agents have to be defined like an application that SR Linux's application manager can take control of.
+To deeply integrate with the rest of the SR Linux architecture, the agents have to be defined like an application that SR Linux's application manager can take control of.
 The structure of the agents is the main topic of this chapter.

 The main three components of an agent: